Lanchon/REPIT/README.md

 - sideloading conceals the filename from the device, and thus filename-based configuration will not work.
 - to sideload you need to add a file called 'flashize/repit-settings' to the zip containing the full intended filename, or otherwise just the configuration part of it. for example, a file containing `-system=1` is enough (the `-` is required). note that your recovery might require you to resign the zip after that change.
 - otherwise you can add the file directly to the device before sideloading, for example via adb push. in that case it must be named '/tmp/repit-settings'.

-finally, go get a coffee or two. **do not, under any circumstance, interrupt this script !!!**

 #### HOW TO CONFIGURE